wish/eventmaster/README.md

 Open the eventmaster UI in your browser (default: `http://localhost:50052`).
 The UI can be used to create and query topics, data centers, and events.

+To connect to a Cassandra database over TLS, several fields have to be set in the configration file.
+This includes:
+- `secured`: Setting this field to `true` triggers TLS
+- `ca_path`: The path to the CA cert file
+- `port`: If different than default native protocol clients (port 9042)
+- `username`
+- `password`
 ### Database Setup

 Execute `schema.cql` on your Cassandra cluster.
 This will set up the